Lambda World 2024

 Surely, APL is elegant and effective, but the funny symbols are impossible to decode without studying them.
 This approach resembles Haskell, which favors symbols, like >>=, over full names for operations.
 Possibly both languages stem from mathematics.
 Symbolic names offer a gentler introduction, but I’m digressing.

 The talk presented the language via some examples of operators and their combination.
-This language surely intrigues me, but the use of dedicated symbol as operators makes the learning curve even steeper and discourage me.
-Moreover, the overly compact syntax of the language worries me that this could a write-only language – once you master it, you can quickly write your ideas, but later you can have a hard time to reconstruct the meaning of your work.
+This language surely intrigues me, but the use of dedicated symbols as operators makes the learning curve even steeper and discourages me.
+Moreover, the overly compact syntax of the language worries me that this could be a write-only language – once you master it, you can quickly write your ideas, but later you can have a hard time reconstructing the meaning of your work.
 BTW my closer encounters with APL were owning an APL interpreter disk for my Amiga (1988) and working on an IBM PC XT with an APL keyboard (1991).
-So, maybe the time has come for trying again.
+So, maybe the time has come to try again.

-I really appreciated the closing part, when Stephen talked about the climate change crisis.
+I appreciated the closing part when Stephen talked about the climate change crisis.
 This is something very urgent, happening now, and as unrelated as it may seem to a functional programming conference, it is very related to everything we do and should be really much more in focus than actually it is.
 Preparing for the change to come, and devising resilience strategies is what is going to help us.
-Plaese, have a look at his site: https://alreadyhere.uk/.
+Please, have a look at his site: https://alreadyhere.uk/.

 Resilient REST APIs: The Case for Parallel Change